 Everyone has a destination, but we all have a different way of getting there.
-Within a transportation terminal you’ll find many different types of travelers with varying needs, attitudes, and habits.
-Below we break down 5 different travelers with the sort of amenities that are preferred in order to enhance their journey.
+Within a transportation terminal you’ll find many different types of travelers with different needs, attitudes, and habits.
+Below we break down 5 different types with the types of amenities that are preferred in order to enhance their journey.

 The Business Traveler

 From start to finish, the business traveler is seeking the optimal passenger experience.
 As a frequent and experienced traveler, they understand the importance of functionality and efficiency.
 They need a space that is fully equipped for working on the go.
 Small conveniences make a world of difference to this traveler.
 Accessories such as tablet arms, and seating or standing height work stations with table room provide the business traveler a more comfortable and spacious working environment